cypress-io/cypress/docs/source/guides/references/roadmap.md

 **Features:**

-- [x] You can now install `cypress` per project as an `npm` package using `npm install cypress`.
-The installation and use of the {% url "`cypress-cli` npm package" https://www.npmjs.com/package/cypress-cli %} is no longer required.
-- [x] We have all new docs!
-Check them out {% url "here" https://docs.cypress.io %}.
 - [x] `chai-jQuery` assertions have improved error messaging, and have had their internal double assertions removed, and can now be made on raw DOM objects.
 Fixes {% issue 605 %}.
 - [x] `chai-jQuery` assertions now throw a nice error message when you're asserting on a non DOM object.
 Fixes {% issue 604 %}.
 - [x] New `.trigger()` command.
 Useful for triggering arbitrary events.
 Fixes {% issue 406 %}.